SQream/sqream_docs/getting_started/connecting_to_blue.rst

    * - **Delete**
      - Deletes BLUE client.
 May be used when a client is no longer needed
    * - **Regenerate Access Token**
      - Regenerates access token.
-May be used when your access token expires
+May be used in the event of a compromised token

 ----------------------